pubg-gor/freedomhkg-timeline/README.md

 ### Data processing explained

-1. collect data & images from telegram channel periodically using [`telegram-export`](https://github.com/expectocode/telegram-export)
+1. collect data & images from telegram channel periodically using `telegram-export`
+2. `telegram-export` will:
-2. `telegram-export` exports sqlite db to `tg-export-sqlite.db`, and images to `tg-media/`
+  - exports sqlite db to `tg-export-sqlite.db`, images to `tg-media/`, and
-4. put images to `/tg-media` for Sapper to serve
+  - create an auth session `telegram-exporter.session` (if not exists)
-5. Sapper server can handle by serving data from db and images from `/tg-media`
+3. Sapper server can handle by serving data from db and images from `/tg-media`

 ### Why Sqlite?

-We're using the sqlite db exported from telegram-export for simplicity.
+We're using the sqlite db exported from `telegram-export` for simplicity.

 ### TODO